You are Important Without Technology

-I am 41 years old.
-That means I remember when cell phones were called car phones and were slightly larger than a big brick.
+I remember when cell phones were called car phones and were slightly larger than a big brick.
 You were really rich and important if you had one, or at least people thought you were.

 Today, cell phones are sleek, shiny, and a dime a dozen.
 You can’t walk (or drive) down the street without seeing someone attached to their cell phone.
 Once upon a time owning a cell phone meant status.
 Today, it doesn’t mean a thing.
 We need to stop acting like it does.